 Assets, Ex-Spouses, and Children Prior to Your New Marriage

-You’ll both probably need to consult with your financial advisors and discuss with them any inheritances to prevent co-mingling, and keep these funds or properties separate.
+You’ll both probably need to consult with your financial advisors and discuss with them any inheritances to prevent commingling and keep these funds or properties separate.
 If either partner has a business, you’ll want an appraisal of what it’s worth before the marriage, as any new worth is most likely a joint asset after the marriage.
 The same is true for retirement account balances before your marriage.
 Also, if there are any other properties, you should decide if you want to retain these properties separately.
 Get professional legal or financial advice before making any changes when it comes to commingling and sharing ownership of assets.

 Discuss who will administer your last wishes or medical decisions if you are unable to do this yourself.
 Update beneficiaries on insurance and retirement accounts to include your spouse, but consult a financial professional if either of you have children.
 Be open-minded when it comes to children from prior marriages, as older children might want to take part in an open discussion.

-While this may be a touchy subject for some, decide if you would like to consult separate lawyers about a post-nuptial agreement to decide how your assets would be divided in case of a divorce.
+While this may be a touchy subject for some, decide if you would like to consult separate lawyers about a prenuptial agreement to decide how your assets would be divided in case of a divorce.

 Retirement, Wills, or Trust Accounts